notteddydev/reimagined_lamp/ROADMAP.md

 models.py
 - Maybe more effort that it's worth, but attach vcard to email / sms / whatsapp message
 - validate that dod is greater than dob
+- change tag.name from unique; unique_together instead, for user and name.

 views.py
 - Create option to download a "lite" vcard, or customise what is downloaded.